evolutics/kerek/README.md

 [Compose specification](https://github.com/compose-spec/compose-spec/blob/master/deploy.md)
 in fact defines options to distinguish above two cases: `stop-first` (default) and `start-first`.
-But support for this part of the specification is optional, and plain Docker Compose always applies `stop-first` irrespective of what's in your Compose files.
+But support for this part of the specification is optional, and plain Docker Compose always applies `stop-first` irrespective of what is in your Compose files.

 However, Wheelsticks supports both options.
 Just run `wheelsticks deploy` in